 The Beacon Chain is the first phase of rollout and one that formally brings Proof-of-Stake to Ethereum.
 On December 1, 2020, an initial threshold was reached of 16,000 validators to deposit the required 32 ETH to stake.
 Since this date, the Proof-of-Stake Beacon Chain has been running parallel to Ethereum’s Proof-of-Work consensus layer.

 The Merge itself refers to the joining of the current Ethereum mainnet with the Beacon Chain.
-In preparation for the Merge, several testnets were Merged with the Ethereum mainnet, with one more set to be completed soon.
+In preparation for the Merge, several testnets were merged with the Ethereum mainnet.
 The purpose of these testnets are for developers to safely test features of the Proof-of-Stake network without the risk of losing real funds.

 Ropsten, the oldest such Ethereum test network that dates back to 2016, completed its transition to the Beacon Chain and Proof-of-Stake in June.
 This was followed by the successful Merge of the Sepolia testnet in July, which was completed ahead of schedule.
-The final test Merge is scheduled between August 6-12, when the Goerli testnet will join Prater, its counterpart on the Beacon Chain.
+The final test Merge occurred in August, when the Goerli testnet joined Prater, its counterpart on the Beacon Chain.